xavugabla/phoenix_lakehouse/docs/CATALOG_SETUP.md

 # Iceberg Catalog Setup

-This guide explains how the file-based/Hadoop-style Iceberg catalog works on GCS.
+This guide explains how the SQL-based Iceberg catalog works with SQLite and GCS.

 ## Catalog Architecture

-The catalog uses a **file-based/Hadoop-style** catalog stored directly in GCS.
-All Iceberg table metadata (snapshots, schemas, manifests) is stored under the warehouse path.
+The catalog uses a **SQL catalog (SQLite)** for storing Iceberg table metadata (table names, schemas, etc.).
+The actual table data (Parquet files, manifests, snapshots) is stored in GCS under the warehouse path.

 ## Configuration